 The Youth Hub will be located in the heart of central Christchurch, with Turanga, the Margaret Mahy playground, Bus Exchange and the future Metro Sports complex all within walking distance.
 The acre of land was specifically purchased for the project by Anglican Care and will be leased back to the Youth Hub Trust to build and run the facility.
+The Youth Hub was granted resource consent in November 2020, however this is currently being appealed by neighbours.
 The facility has been designed to fit into its local surroundings with involvement from acoustic, traffic engineering, urban design and landscaping experts to ensure it enhances its residential environment.
 Young people were also included in the design process to ensure the facility meets their needs and local neighbours have been consulted, with the design adjusted to address their concerns.

 Facilities in the Youth Hub include offices for health and mental health services, social services, counselling, and education and employment support.
 There will also be activities, recreation and sporting spaces including a basketball court, creative, performance and events spaces, an art gallery, café, education and training areas, Cultivate greenhouses on the roof and supported emergency and transitional housing.